sqlmartini/event-hub/README.md

 # event-hub

-This is a simple repo to show how to send and receive messages to Azure Event Hub.
+This is a simple repo to show how to send and receive messages using Azure Event Hub.

-- **send.py**:  Sends a batch of 100 messages of mocked up time series telemetry
+- **send.py**:  Sends a batch of 100 messages of mocked up time-series machine telemetry
 - **receive.py**:  Receives and prints messages from the Event Hub

 Azure Event Hubs client library for Python Samples: